oracle-samples/oracle-dataflow-samples/python/loadadw_simplified/README.md

 # Overview

-This example shows you how to use OCI Data Flow to process data in OCI Object Store and save the results to Oracle ADW or ATP or AJD.
+This example shows you how to read/write from/to ADW/ATP/AJD using oracle datasource.
+This example works only in dataflow, it will not work in local.Please reach out to dataflow team, if you want to try from local.

 ## Prerequisites

 Before you begin:

 1. Ensure your tenant is configured for Data Flow by following [instructions](https://docs.cloud.oracle.com/en-us/iaas/data-flow/using/dfs_getting_started.htm#set_up_admin)
-2. Provision an ADW or ATP or AJD instance.
+2. Provision an ADW/ATP/AJD.
+3. Load data into source table.

 ## Application Setup